metaborg/documentation/source/core/manual/extend.rst

 Whenever your JAR file is on the classpath together with Spoofax Core, Spoofax Core will pick up the module plugins and load them whenever the Spoofax facade is instantiated.

-Similarly, for additional meta-modules, register a service provider for the :java:ref:`IServiceMetaModulePlugin <org.metaborg.meta.core.plugin.IServiceMetaModulePlugin>` class:
+Similarly, for additional meta-modules, register a service provider for the :java_ref:`IServiceMetaModulePlugin <org.metaborg.meta.core.plugin.IServiceMetaModulePlugin>` class:

-1. Create a class implementing :java:ref:`IServiceMetaModulePlugin <org.metaborg.meta.core.plugin.IServiceMetaModulePlugin>`:
+1. Create a class implementing :java_ref:`IServiceMetaModulePlugin <org.metaborg.meta.core.plugin.IServiceMetaModulePlugin>`:

   ::